Annual Report 2006-2007

-Merri Beattie is an experienced human resources professional with particular expertise in labour relations and staffing.
+Merri Beattie is an experienced human resources professional, with particular expertise in labour relations and staffing.
 Ms. Beattie began her public service career with Supply and Services Canada and has held positions in management since 1999.
 Ms. Beattie served on the Privy Council’s Task Force on Modernizing Human Resources Management created in April 2001 to draft a new institutional and legislative framework for human resources management in the public service.
-Following the adoption of the Public Service Modernization Act, Ms. Beattie participated in the planning of PSMA implementation across government departments and agencies.
+Following the adoption of the Public Service Modernization Act (PSMA), Ms. Beattie participated in the planning of PSMA implementation across government departments and agencies.
 In January 2004, Ms. Beattie was named Director of Human Resources Modernization with Public Works and Government Services Canada.
-In this capacity, she led the design and implementation of the department’s human resources policy frameworks and systems, including its response to the new Act.
-Ms. Beattie was appointed as a member of the Public Service Staffing Tribunal in November 2005.
+In this capacity, she led the design and implementation of the modernization of the department’s human resources policy frameworks and systems, including those of the new Act.
+Ms. Beattie was appointed member of the Public Service Staffing Tribunal in November 2006.

 Francine Cabana, Full-time member